ICT4LT Module

 The EU-funded WebCEF project (2006-2009) aims to enable the collaborative assessment of oral language proficiency through a Web-based environment: http://www.webcef.eu

 Language learners and language teachers will be able to evaluate their own video and audio samples together with colleagues and peers across Europe.
-Like DIALANG this project is also based on the descriptors of the Common European Framework of Reference (CEFR): see Section 2.2 (above).
+Like DIALANG this project is also based on the descriptors of the Common European Framework of Reference for Languages: see Section 2.2.

 Registered members of the WebCEF community can create, upload, rate and comment on video and audio samples.
 Using low-threshold technology, they can create their own video and audio samples to be assessed by a community of language learners across Europe.